Balbir Punj: Journalism

-In April 2022, Punj made a claim about Mahmud of Ghazni.
+In April 2022, Punj claimed Mahmud of Ghazni.
 Punj had written Mahmud of Ghazni "took a vow to wage jihad every year against Indian idolators".
-According to historian Narayani Gupta, History of Mischief, on April 25, 2022, Punj had made a similar claim on 12 July 2019 and ‘’there was no other historical source with such a claim’’.
+According to historian Narayani Gupta, History of Mischief, on April 25, 2022, Punj had made a similar claim on 12 July 2019 and "there was no other historical source with such a claim".
 Both articles sparked a debate in social media about Ghazni.
-Punj then wrote 'Letter to the Editor' of the Indian Express in the reference to his claims that "I am grateful to Ms. Narayani Gupta for her informed feedback to my article "Ignorance Isn’t bliss".
-I am glad that she has reproduced a large part of my article in her rejoinder, giving me a yet another opportunity to reconnect with the readers.
-A little objective perusal of history can help us with the relevant source for Mahmud of Ghazni who “took a vow to wage jihad every year against Indian idolators”.
+Punj then wrote 'Letter to the Editor' of the Indian Express about his claims that "I am grateful to Ms. Narayani Gupta for her informed feedback to my article "Ignorance Isn't bliss".
+I am glad she has reproduced a large part of my article in her rejoinder, giving me yet another opportunity to reconnect with the readers.

+A little objective perusal of history can help us with the relevant source for Mahmud of Ghazni, who “took a vow to wage jihad every year against Indian idolators”.
 Please refer to “The Age of Wrath” by Abraham Eraly.
 A number of accounts about the intent and destructive actions of Mahmud are available.
 His contemporary, Al-Biruni says: “He utterly ruined the prosperity of the country (of India), and performed those wonderful exploits by which the Hindus became like atoms of dust scattered in all directions” (‘Alberuni’s India’ edited by Edward & Sachau).
-According to the Tarikh-e-Sultan Mahmud-e-Ghaznavi Or the History of Sultan Mahmud of Ghazni' (Translated 1908) by George Roos-Keppel, Qazi Abdul Ghani Khan, when offered a huge ransom by a vanquished Hindu king, Mahmud replied, "In the religion of the Musalmans it is (laid down that this is) a meritorious act that anyone who may destroy the place of worship of the heathen he will reap great reward on the day of judgment, and my intention is to remove entirely idols from the cities of Hindustan".
+According to the Tarikh-e-Sultan Mahmud-e-Ghaznavi Or the History of Sultan Mahmud of Ghazni' (Translated 1908) by George Roos-Keppel, Qazi Abdul Ghani Khan, when offered a huge ransom by a vanquished Hindu king, Mahmud replied, "In the religion of the Musalmans it is (laid down that this is) a meritorious act that anyone who may destroy the place of worship of the heathen he will reap great reward on the day of judgment.
+I intend to remove entirely idols from the cities of Hindustan".
 I am not a historian.
 Does one have to be a historian to recall the horrors of 1947, destruction of temples of Kashi, Mathura and Ayodhya or near complete decimation of non-Muslims in Afghanistan, Pakistan & Kashmir Valley?"